Understanding the Dynamics of DNNs Using Graph Modularity: Experiments

-Our goal is to intuitively understand the roles and dynamics of the intermediate layers in well-optimized DNNs.
-Reflecting this, our experimental setup consists of a family of VGGs \cite{DBLP:journals/corr/SimonyanZ14a} and ResNets \cite{he2016deep} trained on standard image classification datasets CIFAR-10 \cite{krizhevsky2009learning}, CIFAR-100 \cite{krizhevsky2009learning} and ImageNet \cite{DBLP:journals/ijcv/RussakovskyDSKS15} (we choose 50 classes in original ImageNet, termed as ImageNet50, to conduct experiments, and the detailed category selection is shown in the Appendix A).
+Our goal is to intuitively understand the dynamics in well-optimized DNNs.
+Reflecting this, our experimental setup consists of a family of VGGs \cite{DBLP:journals/corr/SimonyanZ14a} and ResNets \cite{he2016deep} trained on standard image classification datasets CIFAR-10 \cite{krizhevsky2009learning}, CIFAR-100 \cite{krizhevsky2009learning} and ImageNet \cite{DBLP:journals/ijcv/RussakovskyDSKS15} (For the sake of simplicity, we choose 50 classes in original ImageNet, termed as ImageNet50).
 Specifically, we leverage stochastic gradient descent algorithm with an initial learning rate of 0.01 to optimize the model.
-The batch size, weight decay and momentum are set to 256, 0.0005 and 0.9, respectively.
-All experiments are conducted on four NVIDIA Tesla A100 GPUs.

-In order to construct dynamic graphs, we set $k = 3$ for all datasets, $N = 500$ for CIFAR-10 and ImageNet50, $N = 1000$ for CIFAR-100.
+The batch size, weight decay, epoch and momentum are set to 256, 0.005, 150 and 0.9, respectively.
+The statistics of pre-trained models and ImageNet50 are shown in Appendix B. All experiments are conducted on two NVIDIA Tesla A100 GPUs.
+If not special specified, we set $k = 3$, $N = 500$ for CIFAR-10 and ImageNet50, $k = 3$, $N = 1000$ for CIFAR-100 to construct dynamic graphs.